ltzmax/maxcogs/README.md

 - [Preda](https://github.com/PredaaA/predacogs) For allowing me to use his code in count cog.

-- EmbedUptime is a part of Core so all credits to Red-DiscordBot and the creators for their hard work.
+- EmbedUptime has code from Core so all credits to Red-DiscordBot and the creators for their hard work.